-A Holder may transfer or exchange new preferred stock in accordance with the certificate of designation if the requirements of the transfer agent for such transfer or exchange are met.
-The transfer agent may require a Holder, among other things, to furnish appropriate endorsements and transfer documents and PCA may require a Holder to pay any taxes and fees required by law or permitted by the certificate of designation.
+You may transfer or exchange new preferred stock under the term of the certificate of designation if the requirements of the transfer agent for the transfer or exchange are met.
+The transfer agent may require you, among other things, to furnish appropriate endorsements and transfer documents and PCA may require you to pay any taxes and fees required by law or permitted by the certificate of designation.